Colder air remains north, wet weather clears, then a severe weather pattern next week

 Severe Weather Season: We are now officially entering the severe weather season of 2021, as we approach our severe weather season.

-WEDNESDAY: We need to watch closely for a return set-up from an upper-level trough building across the same strong front that enters the region.
+WEDNESDAY: We need to watch closely for a return set-up from an upper level through the building across the same strong front that enters the region.
+Wet weather and possible localized flooding, all day.
+We will clear Thursday and Friday, with similar readings and still remaining mild.